 These are some of the most important things you need when you’re getting into an active lifestyle.
-A healthy diet is very important for your weight loss and muscle building.
+A healthy diet is very important for weight loss and muscle building.
 This doesn’t mean a huge drastic shift in your diet.
 Just slowly cut out some of the junk food and work in some more fruits and vegetables.
 It’s also important to eat regular meals.
-Breakfast in particular tends to be ignored, but is an essential part of a person’s day.
+Breakfast, in particular, tends to be ignored but is an essential part of a person’s day.

 The same with water.
 While the traditional eight glasses a day might be a bit much, the vast majority of people tend to spend their days mildly dehydrated.
 If you’re going to be working out, you need to keep yourself hydrated.
 Make sure you drink water!